Tetra-Pak-APIs/TetraPak.AspNet/README.md

 >
 > *Also, if you have already started integrating your web solution but are facing issues then you might find this [troubleshooting guide][tetra-pak-aspnet-use-cases] useful.*

-The TetraPak.AspNet SDK is provided as a way to get more productive when writing web-based solutions that integrate with Tetra Pak's landscape.
+The TetraPak.AspNet SDK is provided as a way to get more productive when writing web based solutions that integrate with Tetra Pak's landscape.
 It includes code APIs and helpers for typical cross-cutting concerns (a.k.a.
 "C3") such as authorization, logging and so on.
 There are also some useful tools that should help you out to develop and test your solutions.

 ## The 20 minute rule

-We in the Tetra Pak API innovation team tries to live by what we call "*the 20 minute rule*" as our guiding principle.
+In the Tetra Pak API innovation team we try to live by what we call "*the 20 minute rule*" as our guiding principle.
 What that means is that API consumers (usually developers) should never have to spend more than 20 minutes on solving a problem that is typical to most projects.

 We have seen over the years that many development projects spend considerable time just establishing correct and safe *auth* (authorization & authentication) before they are able to move on to building new business value.
 This is something we want to address with this SDK.